Sindhooja-Mullapudi/US_Airports_Web_Map/README.md

 # United States Airport Interactive Web Map
+## Sindhooja Mullapudi

 **Introduction**
->This is an interactive web map of all the airports in the United States.
-All airports are marked with icon on the map based on their coordinates.
-The icons <i class="fa fa-rss marker"></i> represent the airport has an air traffic control tower, and the other means no control tower.
-The basemap is presenting numbers of airports in each states with sequtial color ramp.
-The darker color means more amounts of airports.
-The map is zoomed with the center `[38.987682, -97.125537]` so that people can have a broad view of the U.S..
-There are more features which will be explained in the following content.
+>This is an interactive web map featuring all the airports in the United States as of 2012.
+All airports are marked with an airplane icon on the map based on their location.
+The icons that are red represent the airport has an air traffic control tower, and the red icons are the airports with no control tower.
+The basemap is presenting numbers of airports in each states with quantitative color map.
+The lighter the state, the fewer the airports; the darker the state, the more the number or airports.
+For more information on the other elements of the map, refer below.

-***Below is a screenshot of the full map***
+>**Below is a screenshot of the full map**

 ![](img/full.png)
 ![](img/zoom.png)

 **Primary Functions**
-- **_Overall Information_**
+****_Overall Information_****
 >When the airplane markers are clicked, you can see a popup of the overall information about that particular airport, like below.

 ![](img/MarkerPopup.png)

-- **_Airport Count Per State_**
+****_Airport Count Per State_****
 >When the states are clicked, you can see the total airport count in that state, like below.

 ![](img/Countpopup.png)